apache/pulsar/pip/PIP-345 Optimize finding message by timestamp.md

 ## In Scope

-* Record the begin/end publish timestamp to LedgerInfo, to speed-up the seeking by timestamp.
+* Record the begin/end publish timestamp to `LedgerInfo`, to speed-up the seeking by timestamp.

 ## Out of Scope